-Proving the vehicle - Our roadways are traveled by many vehicles often in close proximity to one another, the State must also prove that the vehicle alleged to have run a red light or committed another traffic violation is the same vehicle that the citation was issued.
+Proving the vehicle — Our roadways are traveled by many vehicles often in close proximity to one another, the state must also prove that the vehicle alleged to have run a red light or committed another violation is the same vehicle that the citation was issued.

 Photo enforcement equipment — It may be possible to attack the accuracy and credibility of the street camera equipment.
 Many cities and police departments pay private photo enforcement agencies to carry out photo enforcement and prosecution in court.
 These private agencies are paid from the money collected.
 This fact gives rise to bias and motive arguments.
 Mistakes are made, and errors have been discovered resulting in the improper ticketing of thousands of motorists.

-To find out more about fighting photo enforcement, contact our traffic violations office to schedule a free initial consultation.
+To find out more about fighting photo enforcement, contact our traffic violations attorney to schedule a free initial consultation.